AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module5/ex5.md

 Write down the Batch ID as you'll need it so submit completion of Module 5.

 You can also preview the data that you ingested.
-You'll also see the output of your Expression/Transformation in the column `--aepTenantId--.etl_profile_attributes.income`.

 ![ETL](./images/4run14.png)

-Congratulations you have now successfully used Informatica to ingest Profile and Experience Event data into Adobe Experience Platform!
+Congratulations, you have now successfully used Informatica to ingest Profile and Experience Event data into Adobe Experience Platform!

 Next Step: [Summary and benefits](./summary.md)